joyjding/spot/README.md

 To run Spot in compilation mode:

-1. Run spot.py on your file of choice.
+Run spot.py on your file of choice.
 This generates a filename.asm file.

 	python spot.py <filename.spot>

-2. Take the asm file and run it through codegen.sh, a shell script.
-Codegen.sh creates an object file and then executes it.
+Then, take the asm file and run it through a nasm assembler, which generates an object file that you can then run as an executable.

-		./codegen.sh <filename>

 To run Spot in interpretation mode:

-1. Run spot.py on your file of choice.
+Run spot.py on your file of choice.

 	python spot.py -eval <filename>

-2. Results will show up in the terminal window.

 ###Syntax: How to Talk to Your Computer in Spot